Couples Therapy

 I work best with couples who are genuinely motivated – not just showing up to say they tried, but actually willing to look at their own patterns, not just their partner’s.
 That doesn’t mean you have to have it figured out.
 It means some part of you wants things to get better.

 Many of the couples I see are thoughtful, capable people who look like they have it together from the outside – professionals, high achievers, people who solve hard problems all day.
-Inside the relationship, something feels harder than it should.
-One person is carrying more of the emotional weight while the other feels criticized or like nothing they do is enough.
-Resentment has quietly built.
-Sex has become loaded, avoided, or simply absent.
-They love each other and feel increasingly alone in the relationship at the same time – and have started to wonder, quietly, if this is just as good as it gets.
+But inside the relationship, something feels harder than it should:

 I also work well with couples navigating midlife transitions, hormonal shifts, changing bodies, shifting identities, and the ways life slowly reshapes intimacy over time.

-If one of you has already fully checked out and is only here to confirm an exit and not do the work, I’m probably not the right fit.
-But showing up with some doubt, some anger, even some skepticism about whether this can change – that’s different.
-That’s enough to start.
+Note: If one of you has already fully checked out and is only here to confirm an exit and not do the work, I’m probably not the right fit.
+But showing up with some doubt, some anger, or even some skepticism?
+That’s plenty to start with.

 What We Actually Work On

-Couples come in wanting different things – to stop fighting, to feel close again, to understand why they keep getting stuck, to fix what’s happened to their sex life.
-Whatever brought you here, that’s where we start.
-We’ll work on practical skills and we’ll also go deeper than skills – because in my experience the couples who make lasting change are the ones who understand what’s been driving the pattern, not just how to manage it better.
+Couples come in wanting to stop fighting, feel close again, or fix what’s happened to their sex life.
+We will work on practical skills, but we also go deeper than that.
+Lasting change happens when you understand what’s been driving the pattern, not just how to manage it.

 When couples stop reaching for each other – physically, emotionally, conversationally -that distance quietly becomes the new normal.
 It often happens so gradually that neither person can name exactly when it shifted.
 We work on interrupting that pattern before it solidifies into something that feels permanent.

-Couples come in fighting about sex, money, parenting, who does what – but the argument is usually carrying something older and more personal.
-The fear of not being enough.
-The longing to actually be known.
-The thing that’s never quite been said.
+Arguments about sex, money, or parenting are usually carrying something older and more personal: the fear of not being enough, or the longing to truly be known.
 We go there.

 Every couple has patterns – the pursuer and the distancer, the one who escalates and the one who disappears, the one who over-explains, the one who apologizes just to end the conversation.
-We identify what’s structurally driving your dynamic and work to actually change it, not just manage it more politely.
+We identify what is structurally driving your cycle so you can actually change it, rather than just managing it more politely.

 Some of the most important couples work isn’t about the couple at all.
 It’s about each person getting clearer on what they’re feeling, what they need, and who they are independent of the relationship.
 Lasting intimacy tends to require two people doing their own growth – not two people who’ve completely merged.
 That’s a counterintuitive idea and it sits at the center of how I work.